Training Overview

 - If incorrect: a red feedback strip shows the correct move(s), and green arrows highlight them on the board.
 Play the correct move to continue to the next position.

-The titlebar shows your progress through the session (e.g. 3 / 12).
+The titlebar shows your progress through the session.

 Session summary

-Section titled “Session summary”When all due cards are reviewed, the session ends and the completion screen shows:
+Section titled “Session summary”When all due cards are reviewed, the session ends and the completion screen shows how many moves you reviewed and your percentage correct.
+Stop (top-left) exits the session at any time and returns to the Openings workspace.

 Coverage heatmap

-Section titled “Coverage heatmap”The Repertoire Tree panel in the Repertoire Builder displays a small colour-coded dot next to each move based on its FSRS retrievability — the estimated probability that you would recall it correctly right now:
+Section titled “Coverage heatmap”The Moves panel displays a small colour-coded dot next to each move based on its FSRS retrievability — the estimated probability that you would recall it correctly right now:

 |---|---|---|